N-Day is an opportunity for nations to come together and exchange nuclear weapons in a fiery Armageddon of mutually assured destruction.

 On another nation's Nuke page, click/tap the TARGET button and select the number of Nukes to use.

-Once Targeted, it takes 10 minutes for your Nukes to reach a READY state.
+Once Targeted, it takes 10 minutes for your Nukes to reach a READY state (3 for Intel Specialists).
 Note that your Targeted page is public: All nations can see who is targeting whom.

 When your Targeted Nukes are ready, click/tap LAUNCH.